 Labradoodle Nutritional Needs

 When it comes to feeding your Doodle, it’s important to make sure it’s getting all the necessary nutrients for its breed and body weight.
 You must also consider its age.
 Keep in mind that a Labradoodle puppy becomes an adult Labradoodle between the ages of 12 and 18 months and will remain an adult until around 10 years of age.
-The typical Labradoodle adult dog requires:
+The typical the best dog food for Labradoodle adult dog requires:

 - 18% protein